will-name-it-later/Realm-War/README.md

 > building new **MARKET** cost more **GOLD** than the previous one (example: PREVIOUS_BUILDING_COST + 5)

 #### ***Tower***
-- it defends it's neighboring kingdom blocks
+- it defends it's neighboring kingdom org.realm_war.Models.blocks
 - lower level **UNITS** cannot get passed the **TOWER**'s blockade

 > example: a level 1 tower can restrict a peasant, a level 2 tower can restrict a spearman and peasant, ...